-When installing BIRT iServer Release 11, the administrator must choose to use the out-of-the-box (OOTB) PostgreSQL relational database management system (RDBMS) or another data store, such as Oracle, or a pre-existing PostgreSQL instance to store Encyclopedia volume metadata.
+When installing BIRT iServer Release 11, the administrator must choose to use the out-of-the-box (OOTB) PostgreSQL relational database management system (RDBMS) or another data store, such as DB2, Microsoft SQL Server, Oracle, or a pre-existing PostgreSQL instance to store Encyclopedia volume metadata.
 This chapter describes how to install a new instance of BIRT iServer Release 11, using the out-of-the-box (OOTB) PostgreSQL RDBMS.

-For more information about installing BIRT iServer using an alternative data store, such as Oracle or a pre-existing PostgreSQL database, see Chapter 3, "Installing BIRT iServer using an alternative database," later in this book.
+For more information about installing BIRT iServer using an alternative data store, see Chapter 3, "Installing BIRT iServer using an alternative database," later in this book.
 For more information about upgrading an existing BIRT iServer installation, see Chapter 4, "Upgrading BIRT iServer," later in this book.
 For information about the new Release 11 BIRT iServer System architecture, see Chapter 1, "Understanding Actuate BIRT iServer architecture," earlier in this book.